Mambo-Token/Solidcoins/Café-Coin.md

 kaspa:qqjsjpc52j5tsmn9gl5hfk58x2x0zmmzynxaxca8v4wlzah3l7amz84w0ytvt

 ## $Roadmap - outlook
-We aim to bring people into real decentralized world, not the hypocritical pseudo web3 / Cex controlled and big brother (monitored by gov tyrants).w
+We aim to bring people into real decentralized world, not the hypocritical pseudo web3 / Cex controlled and monitored by gov tyrants.

-We encourage coffee bars and restaurants and online shops and fund raising platforms (like buy me a coffee) to accept $Cafe as payment.
+### We encourage coffee bars and restaurants, online shops and fund raising platforms (like buy me a coffee) to accept $Cafe as payment.

-This would heavily help for mass adoption in RWA - real world application.
+This would heavily help for mass adoption in RWA - real world application: money, payment.

 Help spread the news of this next era money.
 Use it, accept it, pay with it share our posts.

 The cex vultures are licking the asses of the totalitarian anti freedom anti crypto govs and fascist Wef.